Tusharprabhu/opencv/README.md

 # OpenCV Computer Vision Toolkit

-## What is it?
-This repository showcases a curated set of computer vision applications and experiments built with OpenCV in Python.
-It is designed as a hands-on demonstration of key image processing and vision algorithms.

-## Why Computer Vision?
-- The world is rich with visual data waiting to be interpreted.
-- Automating visual tasks unlocks new capabilities in robotics, healthcare, and analytics.
-- From autonomous driving to augmented reality, vision drives innovation across industries.

 ## Core Concepts
 - **Image Processing**: Filtering, transformations, and feature extraction.
 - **Object Detection**: Identifying and localizing objects in images and video.